Back Injury and Nerve Damage

 Low Back Pain

 I hurt my lower back and went through chiropractic care and physical therapy as part of my recovery process.
-These two practices are different, but both helped heal my back and worked well together.
-Though my chiropractor and physical therapist might not agree with each other's practices, I found them to be a useful combination of healing an injured body.
+These two practices are different, but they work well together and heal my back.
+My chiropractor and physical therapist disagreed with each other's methods.
+I found them to be a useful combination of treating my injured body.

 I am only going to talk about physical therapy.
 You see, while on my road to recovery, I met Jamie Glick MS, PT.
 Jamie is a New York State licensed physical therapist and a graduate of Columbia University’s Program in Physical Therapy.
 His practice is on Long Island, New York.